simplesourcing/simplesourcing.github.io/pages/docs/deployment/deployment.md

 * 3 or more Kafka broker instances
 * If using Avro serialization, an instance of the Confluent Schema registry

-See the example app `examples/auction` for an example docker configuration.
+See the [auction example app](https://github.com/simplesourcing/simplesource-examples/tree/master/examples/auction) for an example docker configuration.

 ## Inspecting data in Kafka